-If you get behind on making your student loan payments, the amount of money you owe will keep increasing.
+If you get behind on making your student loan payments, the amount of money you owe keeps increasing.
 The debt does not go away if you ignore it.
-The federal government can get the money back by taking tax refunds or garnishing a portion of your income, even social security income.
+The federal government can get the money back by taking tax refunds or garnishing a portion of your income, even Social Security income.
 See our fact sheet Student Loan Problems.

-If you are disabled and will never be able to earn enough money to pay back the loan amount, you may qualify for a Total and Permanent Disability (TPD) Discharge.
+If you have a disability and will never be able to earn enough money to pay back the loan amount, you may qualify for a Total and Permanent Disability (TPD) Discharge.
 In some cases, Federal Loans are discharged automatically.
 In other cases, you must apply for a TPD discharge.

-Your total and permanent disability (TPD) is grounds for a student loan discharge.
-This counts if you have federal student loan debt or if you co-signed for a student loan.
+- Your total and permanent disability (TPD) is grounds for a student loan discharge.
+This counts if you have federal student loan debt.

-FFEL, Direct and Perkins loans can be discharged because of disability.
+- Federal Family Education Loan (FFEL), Direct and Perkins loans can be discharged because of disability.
 Your TEACH Grant service obligation can also be discharged.
 Parents with PLUS loans may apply for discharge based on their own disabilities, not those of their children.
 If 2 parents have a PLUS loan and one becomes disabled, the other parent still has to repay the loan.